vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 Based on these results, discuss the following:

-1. What the content of these files mean?
+1. What does the content of these files mean?
 Why the `central_average` function is returning this?

 ::::::::::::::::::::::::::::::::::::::::::::::::